-Of course, you can freeze steak; however, it is crucial to do it correctly.
+Of course, you can freeze steak, but it’s important to do it correctly.
 Freezing meat prevents the growth of bacteria responsible for food spoilage.
 This process is safe and has no negative effects on the meat.
-In this article, we will explore how to properly freeze steak to ensure it retains its texture and flavor when it’s time to thaw.
+In this article, I’ll walk you through how to correctly freeze steak to ensure it keeps its texture and flavor when it’s time to thaw.

 How to Freeze Steak the Right Way?